rmerg639/AndraeusAi-research/PAPER.md

 ### 1.1 The Personalization Gap

 Current AI assistants, while capable of sophisticated reasoning and generation, lack fundamental personalization.
-Systems like ChatGPT, Claude, and Gemini begin each conversation with no knowledge of the user's identity, preferences, relationships, or context.
+Systems like ChatGPT, , and Gemini begin each conversation with no knowledge of the user's identity, preferences, relationships, or context.
 While some systems offer limited memory features, these typically rely on retrieval-augmented generation (RAG) rather than true model adaptation.

 Enterprise solutions for personalized AI exist but require:
 - Budgets of $50,000-$500,000+ USD